 Government health officials invested $487 million in constructing and certifying the plant as a place that would be able to quickly manufacture vaccines in the case of a flu pandemic.
 The facility is a public-private partnership between Novartis and the Biomedical Advanced Research and Development Authority, a division of the U.S. Department of Health and Human Services.

 The facility opened in 2011 and has produced pre-pandemic H5N1 vaccines.
-This plant gives the FDA more control over quality and supply of flu vaccines, since currently much of the U.S. supply is made in other countries.
+This plant gives the FDA more control over the quality and supply of flu vaccines, since currently much of the U.S. supply is made in other countries.

 With the same technology used to make Flucelvax, Novartis has developed a vaccine candidate for the H7N9 avian influenza virus that has infected people in China.
 The company said it has supplied the U.S. government with a stockpile of that vaccine.